-Set the scene to snuggle around the fire, to evoke a sense of keeping warm by a roaring fire – even if it's not working, it's more about the emotional element.
-Rethink your furniture layout to make to the fireplace the draw of the room.
+Set the scene to evoke a sense of keeping warm by a roaring fire – even if it's not working, it's more about the emotional element.
+Rethink your furniture layout to make the fireplace the focus.

 2. Set the scene with ambient candlelight

 Turn down the lights and adjust to the darker evenings with softer living room lighting ideas.
 If you have a working fire, great – use that to emit a cosy glow.
 But fear not if you don't have a real fire – all you need is candlelight to achieve winter living room ideas.
 Create a point of focus, whether that's on the coffee table or mantelpiece.
 Cluster candles together to form a base of centralised candle light.

 A flickering flame will always make you feel cosy, especially when styled in a curated display.
 It goes without saying, always take care – never leave a naked flame unattended.

 Colourful flowers and lush green foliage lift a room, but it can look jarring to have summery blooms, imported from the other side of the world, in the middle of winter.

 Instead, opt for seasonal stems, such as Christmas roses, clematis or dried eucalyptus, which looks as lovely dry as it does fresh.
 It also gives off a gorgeous fragrance.

 'Eucalyptus is superb as a dried stem as it retains its shape and holds onto its leaves,' says florist, Philippa Craddock.
 'As it dries it takes on a slightly softer grey-green tone.
 To keep dried stems looking good, simply dust them occasionally.'

 4. Introduce pops of plaid for a highland feel